Written by Spiro Koulouris | Medically Reviewed by Dr. Muhammad Qousain Ali, Consultant Rheumatologist on April 6, 2026

 Faits Rapides sur la Goutte

-Historically, gout was referred as “the king of diseases and the disease of kings” or “rich man’s disease” and its’ first documentation goes back all the way to 2600 BC Egypt.
+Historically, gout was referred to as “the king of diseases and the disease of kings” or “rich man’s disease” and its first documentation dates back to Egypt, around 2600 BC.
 Why?
 It’s obvious that royalty and the rich could afford meats, alcohol and liked to fatten themselves up with other rich foods, as for the lower class they were stuck with a carbohydrate diet, whatever fruits and vegetables they raised on their land, rarely eating any meat but living a healthier life!
 Several hundred years ago gout was also thought to be caused by drops of viscous humors that seeped from blood into the joints.
 The word Gout is derived from Latin word gutta meaning “a drop of liquid” and has the unique distinction of being one of the most frequently recorded medical illnesses throughout history.

 Qu'est-ce qui cause exactement la goutte ?

-Ce qui cause la goutte, c'est l'excès d'acide urique in the body and is one of the most painful form of arthritis.
+Gout is caused by excess levels of d'acide urique in the body and is one of the most painful forms of inflammatory arthritis.
 It’s a complex disorder that is more prevalent among men, and afflicts women more commonly after menopause.
-Besides men have higher uric acid levels in their blood than women, that’s why nearly 6% of men have it and 2% of women in the US.
+Besides men have higher uric acid levels in their blood than women, hence the prevalence of nearly 6% in men and 2% in women in the US.
 That’s about 8 million Americans that have gout!
 Gout is a kind of arthritis caused by a buildup of uric acid crystals in the joints.

-Uric acid has no useful function in the human body; it is simply a breakdown product of purines, a group of chemicals present in all body tissues and many foods.
-Uric acid is a breakdown product of purines that are part of many foods we eat mostly found in meats, seafood etc… An abnormality in handling uric acid and crystallization of these compounds in joints can cause attacks of painful arthritis, kidney stones, and blockage of the kidney filtering tubules with uric acid crystals and may lead to eventual kidney failure.
+Uric acid is a breakdown product of purines which are a group of chemicals present in all body tissues and many foods but it also has some antioxidant properties so it should be present in reasonable levels.
+Uric acid is a breakdown product of purines that are a part of many foods we eat mostly found in meats, seafood etc. An abnormality in handling uric acid and crystallization of these compounds in joints can cause attacks of painful arthritis, kidney stones, and blockage of the kidney filtering tubules with uric acid crystals and may lead to kidney injury and, if not managed properly, to eventual kidney failure.

 Most of the time uric acid dissolves and goes into the urine via the kidneys.
 However, if the body is producing too much uric acid, or if the kidneys are not excreting enough uric acid, it builds up.
-The accumulation may result in sharp urate crystals which look like needles.(1) They accumulate in the joints or surrounding tissue and may cause pain, inflammation and swelling.
+They may form monosodium urate crystals, which are needle-shaped under the microscope.
+This accumulates in the joints or surrounding tissue and may cause pain, inflammation and swelling.

-Digging deeper, high levels of uric acid in the blood called L'hyperuricémie is the underlying cause of gout.
+En creusant davantage, on découvre que des niveaux élevés d'acide urique dans le sang, appelés L'hyperuricémie is the underlying cause of gout.
 Surprisingly, hyperuricemia is commonly found in many people who never develop gout.
-Scientists are not completely sure what causes hyperuricemia.
+Hyperuricemia results from a combination of increased uric acid production and, more commonly, reduced excretion from the kidneys.
 There is definitely a genetic factor because a person who has close relatives with hyperuricemia is more likely to develop it himself.

 Qui est à risque ?